 UHB Charity has funded for specialist teachers for the Teenage Cancer Trust Young Person’s Unit at QEHB.

 The hospital charity provides funding to The James Brindley School, a specialist school for young people with cancer.
 The funding provides two teachers up on TCT YPU to sit with young adults and help them with their studies five days a week; the teachers can also help with UCAS applications, interview skills and apprenticeship advice.
 This service is one to one education for young people with cancer whilst receiving their radiotherapy and chemotherapy on the unit.

 Balancing an education as well as having cancer can be an extremely stressful experience; the charity’s aim is to help young adults keep on track with their studies and have a normal routine whilst receiving treatment.
 For students, the private lessons that James Brindley teachers provide are vital in ensuring their hopes and aspirations continue to develop and are not held back by cancer.

-QEHB Charity has also funded ‘Grab Bags’ for each patient at YPU.
+UHB Charity has also funded ‘Grab Bags’ for each patient at YPU.
 Containing toiletries to console cables and coffee vouchers, the bags are designed to be welcoming and calming to the patients coming to be treated on the unit.
-Alongside this, QEHB Charity, with your support, funds DVDs, Xbox games, a music teacher and a weekly ‘Pizza Night’ for teenagers with cancer.
+Alongside this, the Charity, with your support, funds DVDs, Xbox games, a music teacher and a weekly ‘Pizza Night’ for teenagers with cancer.

 Toys for children with cancer

-Children suffering from cancer come from all over the Midlands to the Queen Elizabeth Hospital Birmingham for radiotherapy treatment.
+Children being treated for cancer come from all over the Midlands to the Queen Elizabeth Hospital Birmingham for radiotherapy treatment.